jigoshop/jigoshop/readme.txt

 == Description ==

+Jigoshop, a WordPress eCommerce plugin developed by professionals with years of experience delivering online shops for global brands.

 = SETUP IN MINUTES =

 Complete your shop in minutes with physical and downloadable products or even services.
 Jigoshop provides you with the features necessary to set up an eCommerce web site lickety-split.